bbenchoff/Babelscope/README.md

 This repository contains *Babelscope*, a system where we use GPUs to fill a virtual machine with random code, then execute it.
 Sometimes, the programs actually run.
 This is great, because this tool can emulate 200,000 independent instances of this VM at a time, find interesting stuff, then save these random program files for later inspection.

-This neither an evolutionary algorithm, nor is it any other type of machine learning or AI.
-This is the computer science equivalent of the [Miller-Urey experiment](https://en.wikipedia.org/wiki/Miller%E2%80%93Urey_experiment).
+This is neither an evolutionary algorithm, nor is it any other type of machine learning or AI.
+This is the computer science equivalent of the [Miller-Urey experiment](https://en.wikipedia.org/wiki/Miller%E2%80%93Urey_experiment): Instead of finding amino acids in the primordial soup, I found tiny algorithms bubbling up in random data.

 **A much better description of this project [is on my website](https://bbenchoff.github.io/pages/Babelscope.html).** If sharing on social media, I encourage you to post _that_.